trdroid/Android-Examples/_misc/Android-Studio-Shortcuts/SHORTCUTS.md

 The SmartType code completion greatly helps to find methods and variables that are suitable in the current context, by analyzing the expected type of the whole expression.
 So doing, Android Studio pinpoints the top five most suitable results and highlights them on the green background

+**Tab / Enter key on Code Completion**

+When using Code Completion, you can accept the currently highlighted selection in the popup list with Tab key.
+Unlike accepting with the Enter key, the selected name will overwrite the rest of the name to the right of the caret.
+This can be especially useful for replacing one method or variable name with another.